newfies-dialer/newfies-dialer/docs/source/user-guide-doc/admin_panel.rst

 VoIP Server Group
 ~~~~~~~~~~~~~~~~~

 VoIP server group list will be displayed from following URL.
-You can add new group
+You can add a new group
 by clicking ``Add VoIP Server Group``.
-Also from group list, click on one group
+Also from group list, click on the group
-which you want to update.
+that you want to update.

 **URL**: